 FULL BIOGRAPHY

-At the Royal Conservatoire, he is studying under the tutelage of prolific Dutch composers Martijn Padding and Peter Adriaansz.
-Archie is also a passionate performer of choral and vocal consort music, currently undertaking a minor study in Koordirectie (Choral Conducting) under the tuition of esteemed European choral experts László Nemes and Krista Audere, as well as studying voice with Dutch bass/baritone, Kees Jan de Koning.
-Archie performs as a consort bass, currently singing regularly with the Consort of Nicolaasbasiliek Amsterdam, and with Laurens Vocaal, the resident chamber choir of Laurenskerk Rotterdam.
+Archie is also a passionate performer of vocal music across a variety of genres and settings, currently undertaking a minor study in Choral Conducting under the tuition of experts László Nemes and Krista Audere, as well as studying voice with Dutch bass/baritone, Kees Jan de Koning.
+Archie sings regularly with the Consort of Nicolaasbasiliek Amsterdam, and with Laurens Vocaal, the resident chamber choir of Laurenskerk Rotterdam.
 In the past he has performed as an ensemble artist and apprentice with Australia’s national vocal ensemble, The Song Company, in Fullness of Joy (2022), and has held choral scholarships at The Choir of St James, The Choir of St Paul’s and Christ Church St Laurence, all based in Sydney.
+As the first of many independent vocal projects, Archie co-founded ensemble False Relations during his final years of high school and has since performed with them at the Canberra International Music Festival, a sold-out premier concert at Christ Church St Laurence, and for Phoenix Central Park, with the ensemble notably amassing over 4 million views and 70,000 followers on social media.
+Archie also composes and produces works for various indie-art pop projects, such as collaborative duo ‘SOYS’ with composer Aidan Eccleshall, and for his solo project ‘Marry Me Archie’.
+His single ‘all the things’ released when he was 17 years old has reached over 15,000 streams across all platforms.